 Grab those fruity bargains!

-The supermarkets have some great bargains on fruit just now, peaches seem to be dropping in price by the day round here so this salsa relish is a great way to cash in on a bargain.
+The supermarkets have some great bargains on fruit just now, peaches seem to be dropping in price by the day round here so this summer fruits relish is a great way to cash in on a bargain.

-Feel free to change the fruits to suit what you have in the kitchen.
+Feel free to change the fruits to suit what you have in the kitchen when making this amazing summer fruits chutney.
 The colours alone will cheer your day as you chop and stir and turn bits and pieces into something so tasty and special.

 How long will this summer relish keep?